JLF FIRM ARTICLES AND NEWS

 When all of that is said and done, though, you should get in contact with a trustworthy attorney ASAP.
 Since California is a comparative negligence state, a bad faith lawyer could deem you partially at fault for the accident, making the need for robust, bulletproof legal counsel all the more critical.

-Don’t hesitate to act, and don’t hesitate to fight for the compensation you deserve with a California car accident attorney.
+Don’t hesitate to act, and don’t hesitate to fight for the compensation you deserve with an experience personal injury attorney.